-A former soldier, Revd Cullimore has spent years helping the homeless of Lincoln and knows why they are particularly drawn to substances like spice.
+A former soldier, Revd Cullimore has spent years helping the homeless of Lincoln and knows why they are particularly drawn to substances like the so-called ‘zombie drug’.

 “Now if I’m out there in a pair of cheap trainers and wet socks, oblivion is a thing to be desired.”